Location of Origin: 5 miles NW of Superior, AZ

 Email: [email protected]

-State Highway 88 is closed from south of Needle Vista east to the junction of State Highway 88 and State Highway 188.
+State Highway 88 is closed from beyond Tortilla Flat east to the junction of State Highway 88 and State Highway 188.
+This includes Apache Lake.
+The National Park Service Tonto National Monument is also closed.